Carleslc/MyAnime/README.md

 - Easy access to your outstanding episodes of MyAnimeList lists Watching, On Hold and Plan to Watch, with several providers of streaming/downloading to choose.
 - Filter episodes by 'Already aired', 'Not yet aired', TV, Movie, OVA, Special, ONA or Music.
 - Your preferences are saved in the browser, so you only need to change them when you need it.
 User is automatically retrieved based on the last user used.
-<s>- Some series have title synonyms, choose between original or alternative title.</s>
+- <s>Some series have title synonyms, choose between original or alternative title.</s>
-<s>- Update your watched episodes in your MyAnimeList profile directly within this page.</s>
+- <s>Update your watched episodes in your MyAnimeList profile directly within this page.</s>

 _Crossed out features are no longer available since MAL Official API was shut down indefinitely._